 Bide your time, if you can

-Unless you’re absolutely forced to sell in a buyers’ market, it might be a good idea to hold your investment until the favour swings in the other direction.
-Even if you are able to sell in a buyers’ market, the buyer holds much of the power in the transaction.
+Unless you’re forced to sell in a buyers’ market, it might be a good idea to hold your investment until the favour swings in the other direction.
+Even if you can sell in a buyers’ market, the buyer holds much of the power in the transaction.
 You might make a sale, but you could end up limping away from it with only a fraction of your investment returned to you.

 Exercising patience and demonstrating your business acumen will go a long way when it comes to reaping the best possible return on your investment when liquidating real estate assets.
 Regardless of your reason for selling off an investment property, prepare for the sale well in advance and work with a trusted realtor to help you maximize your earning potential.